FarmasiaVR/farmasia-vr/Docs/PrivacyPolicy.md

 # Privacy policy
-FarmasiaVr does not collect, process or store any user data from the game.
+FarmasiaVR does not collect, process or store any user data from the game.